exceptionless/Website/2014-10-23-angularjs-exceptionless-2-0.md

 AngularJS has helped us fulfill those dreams.
 We can now add new features very easily, without breaking other sections of the site, and our code based has been greatly simplified.
 And, even with all the modularity, we are still able to run tests on the UI.
 Pretty snazzy!

-Event type support is handled via pluggable view modules, and we&#8217;ll be able to add new ones that we haven&#8217;t even conceived of with relative ease.
+Event type support is handled via pluggable view modules, and we'll be able to add new ones that we haven't even conceived of with relative ease.

 ## Do You Angular?

-Making the choice to go with AngularJS wasn&#8217;t easy or quick, but be believe it was the right path to take.
+Making the choice to go with AngularJS wasn't easy or quick, but be believe it was the right path to take.

 Do you Angular?
 What apps have you used it on?
 If not, what other frameworks do you use for this type of app, and why?

-&nbsp;